 The aim of this Student Handbook is to lead you – whether you are research student or research supervisor – through the PhD: from choosing your project to examination and all stages in between and indeed after.
 The MRes year timetable is included in the Student handbook.

 Hot Topic Seminars

 Internal “Hot” Topics and Technical Seminars take place on Thursday at 2.30pm.
 Hot topics are for first year PhD programme and post-graduate students.
 In these informal sessions, you will discuss some of the latest advances in relevant areas with Programme PIs, helping develop critical thinking skills.
 For more information contact Carole Smith.

 The IMS-MRL Student Committee organises various events for students, including the Annual Postgraduate Symposium and a student journal club as well as social events such as cake days, Christmas celebrations, and others – all of which help create an enjoyable environment in which to be a student as well as providing organisers with valuable transferable skills including event management, effective communication and teamwork.
 Members of the Student Committee also represent the views of students on various IMS-MRL committees, including the IMS-MRL Management, Graduate Education, IT and General Purposes Committees, to ensure student opinion is taken into account in management decisions.

 IMS-MRL PhD Student Symposium

-Students at the IMS-MRL are also expected to participate in the annual IMS-MRL Student Symposium, which is organized entirely by the PhD students, and the IMS-IMS Away Day, and to present either a poster or give a short talk, depending on their stage of research.
+Students at the IMS-MRL are also expected to participate in the annual IMS-MRL Student Symposium, which is organized entirely by the PhD students, and the IMS-MRL Away Day, and to present either a poster or give a short talk, depending on their stage of research.
 MRes students will present a poster of their Easter term research project at the annual IMS-MRL Student Symposium.
 Other students will either present a poster or give a short oral presentation, depending on their stage of research.